 Protecting Your Assets

-No one wants to contemplate losing their assets in a lawsuit, but the need to take extraordinary steps to protect your assets is not usually required.
+No one wants to contemplate losing their assets in a lawsuit, but there is usually no need to take extraordinary steps to protect your assets.
 For example, most states have "homestead exemption" statutes designed to protect part or all your property from creditors.
 Money placed in certain retirement accounts, such as IRAs or 401(k)s, are exempt from creditors as well.
 For your assets that do not have any special protection, insurance can be purchased to cover you for accidents related to driving or injuries occurring on your property.
 If you own a business, incorporating or forming a limited liability company to run the business can protect your personal assets from your business creditors and debts.

 - Pixland/Pixland/Getty Images